 Over time, the world of good looking and functional diaper bags opened up to me and now I recommend it as a useful travel purchase.

-When you travel, you need a diaper bag with some specific characteristics A great diaper bag must be:
+When you travel, you need a diaper bag with some specific characteristics The best diaper bag is:

 The right size